Consistent Bedtime Routine for Young Children

 At this point in the night, we head upstairs to their rooms.
 My daughter loves to help me pick out her school clothes and she has a large collection of hair accessories to choose from.
 We pick out a bow or scrunchie to go with her outfit and set it out.

 My son is not in school yet, but we pick out his clothes as well since he must go with us to bring his sister to school.
-It helps keep him involved to spend time picking out his clothes as well.
+It helps keep him involved to spend time picking out his clothes and is a special time for him as well.

 9. Bedtime Story

-Their favorite part of the night is their bedtime story.
-We all sit on my daughter's queen-sized bed, and my husband reads us a bedtime story.
-He loves to use voices and interact with them to get them involved in the story.
-I love hearing the stories as well.
+Their favorite part of the day is their bedtime story.
+We all sit on my daughter's queen-sized bed, and my husband reads us a bedtime story for story time.
+He loves to use voices and interact with them to get them involved in the story and we find it's such great family quality time.
+I love hearing the stories as well and it's a good time for the whole family.

 If you would like more bedtime stories to choose from, you can look at my Top 10 Favorite Bedtime Stories post.
 I list some of my favorite stories we choose from every night.